jackrosenthal/puzzle-challenge-website/README.md

-# CS@Mines Puzzle Competition Website
+# CS@Mines Puzzle Challenge Website

 Built on TurboGears 2, this is the website hosted at [puzzles.mines.edu](https://puzzles.mines.edu).